-In this media landscape, it probably sounds a bit too good to be true.
-That's why I won't stop screaming about it.
+I'm sure that sounds too good to be true.
+But that's why I won't stop screaming about it.

 Since this article covers a lot of areas, I want to lay out the basic structure.

-As a general warning, there will be discussions of spirituality, mental health, tragedy and loss, and some mentions of geopolitics and climate change.
+As a general warning, there will be discussions of spirituality, mental health, tragedy and loss, and some mentions of global politics and climate change.

 Touhou Project (lit: "東方Project", "Eastern Project", pronounced "Toe Hoe") is a long-running series of top-down vertical shooter games in the same vein as IKARUGA, consisting of an ensemble cast of new and recurring characters.
-It's created primarily by the enigmatic artist known as ZUN, and his very small company Team Shanghai Alice, consisting mostly of himself and his spouse.
+It's created primarily by the enigmatic artist known as ZUN, and his very small company Team Shanghai Alice, consisting almost entirely of himself.
 Various manga artists and indie game companies he's brought onto the project over the years have fleshed out much of the side-content, though he still writes the stories even when someone else takes over for the art.
-As far as the main-line games go, he's created most of the character designs, code, and music (and oh god, the music).
-It's been running since 1995 with the release of Touhou Reiiden - Highly Responsive to Prayers, and now has 17 official mainline games as of this year, in addition to numerous official side-games, spinoffs, indie games, official mangas, and so on.
+As far as the main-line games go, he's created most of the character designs, code, and (prolific, iconic) music.
+It's been running since 1995 with the release of Touhou Reiiden - Highly Responsive to Prayers, and now has 17 first-party mainline games as of this year, in addition to numerous first-party side-games, spinoffs, indie games, mangas, and so on.

 Touhou Project is an independent, unlicensed "doujin" series ("doujin" is typically used as "indie" is in the west), meaning ZUN hasn't had to bend to the will of trends, committees, and corporations about what to include in terms of content.
-It has an absolutely massive fanbase, being Japan's number one doujin franchise, with two series-centric conventions a year in Japan alone (Reitaisai and Reitaisai Autumn), and large followings in the west, with enough participants to justify a photoshoot even at smaller western conventions.
+It has an absolutely massive fanbase, being Japan's number one doujin/indie series, with a few "official" series-focused conventions in Japan, and large followings in the English-speaking world as well.
 Independent illustrators and musicians have created fan-works based on the series for over 20 years, and it remains one of the most popular series' on Japanese art sites like Pixiv.

 Touhou largely bases its spiritual systems and aesthetic on Shinto, the primary Japanese religion and cultural institution.
-I am absolutely not an expert on this subject, so I'll try to exposit as little as possible on it, but very broadly speaking, one of Touhou's core foundations is the belief that the more people collectively believe in something, such as spirits or Gods, the more power they exert over the world in real and tangible ways.
+I am absolutely not an expert on this subject, so I'll try to not say too much, but very broadly speaking, one of Touhou's core foundations is the belief that the more people collectively believe in something, such as spirits or Gods, the more power they exert over the world in real and tangible ways.
 Conversely, spiritual beings can cease to exist entirely if nobody believes in them.
 In addition, there is a great emphasis on "balance," especially when it concerns things like society and nature.